kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 Because [Ezno treats functions as unique](#objects) it allows for special handling of functions via Ezno's plugin system.

-For example, the `fetch` function could be overridden and for known strings could return a more precise type based of knowledge of what a endpoint returns.
+For example, the `fetch` function could be overridden and known strings could return a more precise type based on knowledge of what an endpoint returns.

 ### Build tool front-ends

-Aside from the CLI, there is a language server plugin (LSP) so you can use it in a editor.
+Aside from the CLI, there is a language server plugin (LSP) so you can use it in an editor.
 For those who don’t like the command line build step, there is a half-working Nodejs runner, this means you can integrate the build step into the runner compressing running the source into a single command.
-For the web there is a WASM service worker runner that shouldn't need to touch the filesystem during development.
+For the web, there is a WASM service worker runner that shouldn't need to touch the filesystem during development.

 # Complexity & wrapping up the features